otto-car/fullstackchallenge/README.md

 The front-end must contain two views.

-The first view contains a form and a table.
+The first view (Cars) contains a form and a table, where a user can add and view cars.

-The second view contains a table with statistics.
+The second view (Statistics) contains a table with statistics, described below.

 ### Back End